Table Of Contents

 Successfully using a serverless approach requires that your vendor customizes the infrastructure to your specific needs.

-When your core application’s functions are so intertwined with a particular vendor, leaving would mean doing some major changes to your application’s architecture before and after moving, a costly and time-consuming affair.
+When your core application’s functions are so intertwined with a particular vendor, leaving would mean making some major changes to your application’s architecture before and after the transition, a costly and time-consuming affair.

-Some vendors attempt to solve that by writing code in an easier-to-migrate language such as JavaScript instead of through the service workers API.
+Some vendors attempt to solve this by writing code in an easier-to-migrate language, such as JavaScript, instead of through the service workers API.

 How Does Serverless Compare To Other Cloud Computing Models?